 It hurts when you join a launch as an affiliate and don’t make a dime.

-You might even feel embarrassed because you made your attempt in public with thousands of social media posts and emails, but didn’t make it big …
+You might even feel embarrassed because you made your attempt in public with hundreds of social media posts and emails, but didn’t make it big…

 Or even make a single sale.